yext/answers-search-ui/README.md

     // If showAppliedFilters is true, this is list of filters that should not be displayed.
     // By default, builtin.entityType will be hidden
     hiddenFields: ['builtin.entityType'],
     // If true, adds a map to the vertical using the provided mapConfig.
-Default is false
+Defaults to false
+    showResultCount: true,
+    // If true, display the total number of results.
+Defaults to true
     includeMap: true,
     // Configuration for a map, needed if includeMap is true.
-    // Requires a mapProvider and apiKey, where mapProvidder is either 'google' or 'mapBox'
+    // Requires a mapProvider and apiKey, where mapProvider is either 'google' or 'mapBox'
     mapConfig: {
       mapProvider: 'google',
       apiKey: '<<<< api key >>>>',